-For Germany, which is characterized by a particularly protective legislation with regard also to Executives9, a calibration proposal was approved in compliance with paragraph 4.1.1 of the Severance Policy, allowing for the notice to be paid on top to the general limit of 24 months and - in exceptional cases and with particular governance - to also increase the maximum number of months to 36 or 48, depending on the circumstances.
+For Germany, which is characterized by a particularly protective legislation with regard also to Executives, a calibration proposal was approved in compliance with paragraph 4.1.1 of the Severance Policy, allowing for the notice to be paid on top to the general limit of 24 months and - in exceptional cases and with particular governance - to also increase the maximum number of months to 36 or 48, depending on the circumstances.

-In 2017, all severance payments were managed in line with the approved governance.
-Three exceptions related to Executives occurred and for all of them the relevant escalation process to higher managerial levels was activated, with prior opinion of the Compliance function.
-The exceptions were specifically related to:
+In 2018, all severance payments were managed in line with the approved governance.
+No exceptions related to Executives occurred that deemed necessary the activation of the relevant escalation process to higher managerial levels, with prior opinion of the Compliance function.